Mass detentions in the Gaza war: Death of Omar Daraghmeh

 On October 23, 2023, Omar Daraghmeh, a Hamas official in his late 50s, from the city of Tubas in the northern West Bank, died in custody in the Israeli Megiddo Prison.
 He had been arrested by Israeli forces along with his son in the West Bank on October 9.
 Hamas called the death of the Daraghmeh in custody an assassination and accused the prison service of torture.

-The Prisoners and Ex-Prisoners' Affairs Authority and the Palestinian Prisoners Society said in a joint statement that Daragmeh had been placed under administrative detention—detention without charge or trial—for a period of six months, based on evidence contained in a "secret file".
+The Prisoners and Ex-Prisoners' Affairs Authority and the Palestinian Prisoners Society said in a joint statement that Daraghmeh had been placed under administrative detention—detention without charge or trial—for a period of six months, based on evidence contained in a "secret file".
 In court sessions before the Ofer Military Court, Daraghmeh had told his lawyer, Ashraf Abu Sneineh, that he was in good health.
 Hundreds of Palestinians protested in Tubas in reaction to news of Daraghmeh's death.